majuss/easybox904/README.md

 - EasyBox 904 xDSL
 - Working internet connection
 - FAT32 formatted USB-stick
-- Computer and LAN cable
+- Computer with Debian installed (or live stick) and LAN cable

 1. Downlaod this opened firmware image: [opened Firmware](https://github.com/majuss/easybox904/raw/master/fullimage.img)
 2. Prepare a FAT32 formatted USB-stick and save an empty file called 'sesame.txt' to the root of the USB-stick.
 Don't save it with the `Windows Editor` (this won't result in an empty file..) use `Notepad++` or Linux' `touch`.